Allan Bloom: Critical reception

 The book met with early critical acclaim including positive reviews in The New York Times, Time, Newsweek, the Chronicle of Higher Education, and The Washington Post.
 A second round of reviews was generally more critical.

-Martha Nussbaum, a political philosopher and classicist, and Harry V. Jaffa, a conservative, both argued that Bloom was deeply influenced by 19th-century European philosophers, especially Friedrich Nietzsche.
+Martha Nussbaum, a political philosopher and classicist, and Harry V. Jaffa, a conservative, argued that Bloom was deeply influenced by 19th-century European philosophers, especially Friedrich Nietzsche.
 Nussbaum wrote that, for Bloom, Nietzsche had been disastrously influential in modern American thought.

 In a passage of her review, Nussbaum wrote: "How good a philosopher, then, is Allan Bloom?
 The answer is, we cannot say, and we are given no reason to think him one at all."
 The criticism of the book was continued by impassioned reviews of political theorist Benjamin Barber in Harper's; Alexander Nehamas, a scholar of ancient philosophy and Nietzsche, in the London Review of Books; and David Rieff in The Times Literary Supplement.
 David Rieff called Bloom "an academic version of Oliver North: vengeful, reactionary, antidemocratic".
 The book, he said, was one that "decent people would be ashamed of having written."
 The tone of these reviews led James Atlas in The New York Times Magazine to conclude that "the responses to Bloom's book have been charged with a hostility that transcends the usual mean-spiritedness of reviewers."
 One reviewer, the philosopher Robert Paul Wolff writing in the scholarly journal Academe, satirically reviewed the book as a work of fiction: he claimed that Bloom's friend Saul Bellow, who had written the introduction, had written a "coruscatingly funny novel in the form of a pettish, bookish, grumpy, reactionary complaint against the last two decades", with the "author" a "mid-fiftyish professor at the University of Chicago, to whom Bellow gives the evocative name 'Bloom.'"
 Yet some reviewers tempered that criticism with an admission of the merits of Bloom's writing: for example, Fred Matthews, an historian from York University, began an otherwise relatively critical review in the American Historical Review with the statement that Bloom's "probes into popular culture" were "both amusing and perceptive" and that the work was "a rich, often brilliant, and disturbing book".